gopkumr/gopkumr.github.io/content/post/aiapigateway.md

 ![APIM Backend Config](/blogimages/ai-gateway-api-backend-config.png)
 _APIM backend configuration_

-> Note: Policies used in this blog are in preview at the time of writing this blog, so refer to the latest documentation GA version.
+> Note: Policies used in this blog are in preview at the time of writing this blog, so refer to the latest documentation for the GA version [llm-token-limit-policy](https://learn.microsoft.com/en-us/azure/api-management/llm-token-limit-policy),[llm-emit-token-metric-policy](https://learn.microsoft.com/en-us/azure/api-management/llm-emit-token-metric-policy).

 Managing & Monitoring Token-Based Usage with Policies
 -----------------------------------------------------